Waqf: Other

 The waqf institutions were not popular in all parts of the Muslim world.
 In West Africa, very few examples of the institution can be found, and were usually limited to the area around Timbuktu and Djenné in Massina Empire.
 Instead, Islamic west African societies placed a much greater emphasis on non-permanent acts of charity.
 According to expert Illife, this can be explained by West Africa's tradition of "personal largesse."
 The imam would make himself the collector and distributor of charity, thus building his personal prestige.

 According to Hamas, all of historic Palestine is an Islamic waqf.
-This is, however, a myth.
+This belief, a relatively recent one, forms part of the group's mythology.

 In Southeastern Europe, there are several places in Bosnia and Herzegovina that were originally built under the waqf system, such as Gornji Vakuf, and Donji Vakuf.